dianamontalion/as-astro/src/content/post/learning-to-respond-inference.md

 Next week, we’ll take the next step beyond inference (ideas that follow) towards integration (ideas that can blend together).

 ---

-*The greatest progress that the human race has made lies in learning how to make correct inferences. ― Friedrich Nietzsche*